GLOE is the Kurlander Program for

 (1st Wednesday of the month, September-June)

 Rockville Open House (ROH) is a supervised, safe gathering space for lesbian, gay, bisexual, transgender, queer, questioning,or intersex (LGBTQQI) teens, and their friends and allies, between the ages of 13-18 years old.
 ROH will be meeting on the 1st Wednesdays of the month from 6:30-8:30 pm (except September) in the JCCGW teen lounge, at the Jewish Community Center of Greater Washington: Youth Lounge - 6125 Montrose Road, Rockville, MD.
-For more information, please visit us at rockvilleopenhouse.org or facebook.org/rockvilleopenhouse.
+MORE INFO: rockvilleopenhouse.org or facebook.com/rockvilleopenhouse

 GAMMA: Peer Support Group for Men in Mixed-Orientation Relationships